mattvh/SOFA/objects/items.md

 * `200 OK` — Success
 * `404 Not Found` — No item was found with this ID.
-* `403 Not Found` — The user is not subscribed to the feed this item belongs to.
+* `403 Forbidden` — The user is not subscribed to the feed this item belongs to.

 `POST /items/3571/mark_as_read.json`